List of visual novel engines: Suika2

 Suika2 is a free and open source visual novel engine.
 It is lightweight, compact, and portable by design.
 Games created with Suika2 can run on Desktop, Mobile and Web Platforms.
-Having Japanese and International language options, it is one of the few Japanese Visual Novel Engines supporting multiple languages out of the box.
-Its simple command based syntax allows for easy creation of Visual Novels, while its GUI system provides the framework for a robust visual experience.
-The provided Visual Debugger allows easy testing of scripts, and facilitates packaging of game files.
-Suika2 Kirara, a drag-and-drop development tool for Suika2, is being developed.
+Having Japanese and International language options, it is one of the few Japanese visual novel engines supporting multiple languages out of the box.
+Its simple command based syntax allows for easy creation of visual novels, while its GUI system provides the framework for a robust visual experience.

 TyranoBuilder

 TyranoBuilder is a commercial visual novel engine.
 Projects created in this engine can be compiled for use on Windows, Mac, Android, iOS, and browser-based web apps.
+TyranoBuilder's GUI allows for Drag and Drop functionality of components to build Visual Novels targeted towards beginners.

 Geek & Sundry said it uses "a simple drag-and-drop system and the interface makes it easy to see how the scene will look as you change elements on the fly."
 The GUI is similar to GameMaker, usually bypassing any need for scripting.
 TyranoBuilder acts as an interface for TyranoScript, a web-focused engine created in Japanese language (a partial English version exists).
 TyranoBuilder and TyranoScript use a syntax similar to the scripting language of KiriKirki, although less flexible.

 Asobu, an independent game development community and shared workspace, hosted a TyranoBuilder Meetup in Japan in January 2020.
 A small group of developers (including the 'Tyrano Game Festival 2018' 2nd-place winner, Takumi Kato) were in attendance, and the event coordinator said there will be future events.